 The message of the gospel, that you and I can have a relationship with God through His son Jesus Christ, is unchanging.
-Campus Crusade for Christ has focused on that truth since it’s beginning in 1951.
+Cru has focused on that truth since it’s beginning in 1951.

 Our culture, on the contrary, is constantly reinventing itself.

 In order to effectively offer the unchanging message of Jesus Christ, presentation methods must resonate with today’s culture.